International Baccalaureate at Pine Street School

 The International Baccalaureate (“the IB”) is known for its academic rigor and highly respected among colleges and universities worldwide.
 It is considered a gold standard in education.

 Most families are familiar with the IB in association with the Diploma Program for students in 11th and 12th Grade.
-Many are surprised to learn that the IB includes an early childhood and elementary school program called “the PYP” or Primary Years Program and a middle school program called "the MYP" or Middle Years Program.
+Many are surprised to learn that the IB includes an early childhood and elementary school program called “the PYP” or Primary Years Program.

 Pine Street School is the only school in New York City and one of just a few in the world offering the PYP with dual language options in both Mandarin Chinese and Spanish and then continuing this inquiry-based approach, offering the MYP with Spanish dual language through 5th Grade.